ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

 Alarm configurations are imported into the Alarm Server in an XML format, the schema for which may be found `here <https://github.com/ControlSystemStudio/phoebus/app/alarm/examples/alarm_configuration.xsd>`_.
-The options for an entry in the hierarchical alarm configurationData always include guidance, display links etc. as described further below.
+The options for an entry in the hierarchical alarm configuration always include guidance, display links etc. as described further below.
 In addition, alarm PV entries have the following settings.